 Of course you can swap out some of these things if you need to, i.e. all purpose flour if you don’t have whole wheat flour, butter if you don’t have ghee, milk chocolate chips for white chocolate chips, etc.

-If you want to check out the original recipe that I created this version from, click here!
-These were inspired by I Heart Naptime’s version that is not as healthy, but probably freaking amazing.
-Tis the season to eat whatever version of treats you want, so if you’re looking for ALL the buttery, sugary desserts, head her way! ; )
+If you want to check out the original recipe that I adapted these blondies from, click here!
+These were inspired by I Heart Naptime’s version that is not quite as healthy, but probably freaking amazing. ’tis the season to eat whatever version of treats you want, so if you’re looking for ALL the buttery, sugary desserts, head her way! ; )

 In I Heart Naptime’s recipe, she uses an electric mixer to beat the butter and sugar.
-Since I’m using ghee, which was already pretty soft & liquidy, and substituted other ingredients in place of most of the sugar, I just used a whisk to thoroughly mix ingredients.
+Since I used ghee, which is already pretty soft & liquidy, and substituted other ingredients in place of most of the sugar, I just used a whisk to thoroughly mix the ingredients.
 It’s up to you what you want to do, but if you follow my version, a whisk should be sufficient!

 Healthier Pumpkin Blondies with Cinnamon Crunch Topping